Mansio: Background

+discovered at a mansio near Coriglia close to Orvieto.

 Mansionarius or paramonarius

-The mansio was under the superintendence of an officer called mansionarius.
+The mansio was under the superintendence of an officer called "mansionarius".
 As the bishops assumed control in the Christian West during the fifth and sixth centuries, the office of mansionarius developed new connotations.
 Mansionarius is inserted as a synonym of prosmonarius/paramonarius in canon 2 of the Fourth Ecumenical Council (451).